5l1v3r1/Sonarr-wiki/FAQ.md

 - Episode File Count
 	- Episode has a file

 If a series has 10 episodes that have all aired and you don't have any files for them you would have 0/10 episodes, if you unmonitored all the episodes in that series you would have 0/0 and if you got all the episodes for that series, regardless of if the episodes are monitored or not, you would have 10/10 episodes.

+#### I got a pop-up that said config.xml was corrupt, what now?  ####
+NzbDrone was unable to read your config file on start-up as it became corrupted somehow.
+Because this config file stores the port NzbDrone runs under as well as whether or not you require a username and password to access NzbDrone via the browser, we do not want to automatically delete and recreate the file.
+In order to get NzbDrone back online, you will need to delete Config.xml from C:\ProgramData\NzbDrone\ (Windows), once deleted start NzbDrone and it will start on the default port (8989), you should now re-configure any settings you configured on the General Settings page.